ziyizhang-1/mlflow/README.md

 ~~~

 ## Building Docs
-check out mlflow-prototype (or the post-release project whatever that's called), then go into docs and run make.
+check out mlflow-prototype (or the post-release project name, whatever that's called), then go into docs and run `make`.

-Copy over the html docs to the docs/directory and poing latest at it.
+Copy over the html docs to the docs/latest and docs/`VERSIO_NUM` directories.

-the redeploy
+The redeploy

 # Jekyll Theme Attribution